thrashr888/trackpkg/README.md

 # Track Shipment Packages

+Blatantly forked and renamed from https://github.com/jwalanta/trackpkg.
+It hasn't seen updates in a while and I wanted it under a different name for myself.
+Thanks
+@jwalanta!

 Commandline tool for tracking shipment packages.
 Currently supports UPS, USPS and FedEx.

-The tracking information is stored as a json file at `~/.trackingrepo`.
+The tracking information is stored as a json file at `~/.wheres-my-ship`.

 ## Building and installing